harryprince/renkun-ken.github.io/_posts/2014-04-08-use-pipeline-operators-in-r.md

   plot(.,col="red",type="l",main=sprintf("length: %d",length(.)))
 ```

 The difference is quite obvious: the environment of the chained function calls contains a specially defined variable `.` to represent the resulted object up to the previous evaluation.
-If a function is directly supplied, `.` will automatically server as the first argument.
+If a function is directly supplied, `.` will automatically serve as the first argument.

 The existing packages encounter some problems when the authors try to create a unified pipe operator that deals with all situations including first-argument piping (`%>%`) and free-piping (`%>>%`).
 One is when `.` has some special meaning in `formula` object.
 To avoid ambiguity and reduce the risk of wrong guesses, I decide to provide two separate pipe operators and let the user decide which style of piping is to be used.